Wixel/virtual-machines/README.md

 ## Provision the base VM and install required components & dependencies

-It's important to ensure that you download and add the default Vagrant insecure SSH key before packaging the box otherwise authentication won't work correctly.
+It's important to ensure that you download and add the default Vagrant insecure SSH key before packaging the box otherwise authentication won't work correctly when you create boxes from it.

 Ensure that the vagrant user can use `sudo` without a password: